ChenChengKuan/academic-kickstart/content/post/nlp_generative_model.md

 preview = false

 +++
-The rapid development of GAN blossoms into many amazing applications in the continuous data such as the image.
+The rapid development of GAN blossoms into many amazing applications in the continuous data such as image.
 They can be used to generate high-quality people or objects or translate pictures into different domains.
 Recently, GAN even starts to serve as a tool for the artist to create their work.
 <a name="bp1"></a>

 <!--more-->